oracle-livelabs/oci-core/oci-fullstackdrs/drpg-plan-setup/drpg-plan-setup.md

     ![drpg landing page](./images/drpg-status-ashburn-new.png)

-4. We have added all the required members in the **mushop-ashburn** DRPG.
-It should show ATP Database, 2 Compute Instances, and 2 Volume groups.DRPG status should show as active.
+4. Select the **mushop-ashburn** DRPG and select **Memebers** under resources section.We have added all the required members in the **mushop-ashburn** DRPG.
+It should show ATP Primary Database, 2 Compute Instances, and 2 Volume groups.DRPG status should show as active.

     ![drpg members ashburn](./images/ashburn-allmembers-new.png)